batatora/core-plans_km/artifactory-pro/README.md

 # Habitat package: artifactory-pro

-Artifactory is an advanced Binary Repository Manager for use by build tools (like Maven and Gradle), dependency management tools (like Ivy and NuGet) and build servers (like Jenkins, Hudson, TeamCity and Bamboo).

 ## Maintainers
 * [Christopher P. Maher](https://github.com/defilan)

-## Type of Package
+## Description

-Service package
+Artifactory is an advanced Binary Repository Manager for use by build tools (like Maven and Gradle), dependency management tools (like Ivy and NuGet) and build servers (like Jenkins, Hudson, TeamCity and Bamboo).

 ## Usage